Professional Support Toolkit

 - Someone in a more senior or experienced position than the mentee who will help individuals to focus on their short-term objectives, helping them to review the skills and knowledge they require to be more successful at work.

-- Three main categories 1.
-Mainstream mentor – guide, adviser and counsellor.
-2. Professional qualification mentor – guide a student through a programme of study for a professional qualification.
-3. Vocational mentor – guide a candidate through a programme of development and the accumulation and presentation of evidence to prove competence (e.g. QCF NVQ).
+- Vocational mentor – guide a candidate through a programme of development and the accumulation and presentation of evidence to prove competence (for example, QCF NVQ).

-- A process of having someone to guide / talk you through the process of reflection using an identified model (e.g. Johns model)
+- A process of having someone to guide / talk you through the process of reflection using an identified model (for example, Johns model)

-- A relationship between two nurses who feel comfortable working together.
+- A relationship between 2 nurses who feel comfortable working together.

 - They identify an area of their practice they both want to develop and then meet regularly to give each other constructive, critical feedback on their progress.